BequestDeCendresStudios/KnowledgeGap/README.md

 # KnowledgeGap
 This repository is for studying the way the mind represses memories and explores its own inner thought process.

+## Narrative Context
+My research focuses on Neurosymbolic AI and Metalearning to model the subconscious mind's structure—specifically, how it resolves contradictions and represses trauma.
+This AI methodology is directly informed by the world-building of my dreampunk novel/webcomic, set in a post-civil-war North America defined by the cultural and linguistic fusion of French and Japanese territories.
+My system uses concepts like Sabofensu and Saborakku to scientifically model the psychological coping mechanisms required to manage such profound, historical trauma.

 ## My AI System
 My project is built on Neurosymbolic AI using Metalearning between a committee of experts.
 Neuro-Symbolic AI are known for reducing the hallucinations that Neural Networks are prone to.